Section Navigation

 Staff will not administer medication unless suitably trained.
 If there is any doubt about procedures, staff will check with parents/carer or a healthcare professional before taking further action.

-RIDDOR and Accident recording
+RIDDOR and Accident Recording

-If a pupil has an accident in school, this will be recorded on the central spreadsheet and, if appropriate, parents/carers will be notified.
+In addition to the procedures outline in the above Accidents and Emergencies section if a pupil has an accident in school, this will be recorded on the central spreadsheet and, if appropriate, parents/carers will be notified.
 If the accident is reportable, following guidance from Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR), the form is completed online and returned to the Health and Safety Executive.
 All accidents will be audited each term and reviewed on a termly basis within the Health and Safety meetings.
 This is to assist with improving the health, safety and welfare of all pupils and staff at Cambourne Village College.

 Training for Staff